+Analysis and Evaluation

 SBVC does consider long-range financial priorities when establishing short-term financial plans to ensure both SBCCD and SBVC financial stability.
 The SBVC administration, in collaboration with SBCCD Fiscal Services and the chancellor, runs numerous “what if” scenarios by changing key variables that show how current budget decisions will play out in the long term relative to financial stability, fund balance, and ability to achieve institutional goals.